Constitution of the Roman Republic: Curiate assembly

+Centuriate assembly

-The Centuriate assembly (comitia centuriata) was formed under the monarchy, and widely seen by the ancients as a means of allotting voting privileges in proportion to military duties demanded of the citizenry, disproportionately granting voting power to the richest in society, as at the time of its formation, the wealthiest were also expected to contribute the most to the military.
-By the middle Republic, the connection between voting power and military service had long ceased, turning into a system to suppress the voting power of the poor.
-Because of its military roots, it could only be called into session by a magistrate holding imperium.
-Originally divided into 193 voting blocs, these blocs were further subdivided into five classes and a class of equites by wealth, each further subdivided by age into a junior and senior bloc.
+The centuriate assembly (comitia centuriata) was formed under the monarchy, and widely seen by the ancients as a means of allotting voting privileges in proportion to military duties demanded of the citizenry, disproportionately granting voting power to the richest in society, as at the time of its formation, the wealthiest were also expected to contribute the most to the military.
+By the middle republic, the connection between voting power and military service had long ceased, turning into a system to massively overweight older and richer citizens.
+Divided into 193 voting blocs, these blocs were further subdivided into five classes and a class of equites by wealth, each further subdivided by age into a junior and senior bloc (seniores being 46 years or older).
 The first class and the equites held 98 of the 193 voting blocs, an absolute majority.
-This was later reformed around 241 BC, eliminating the majority possessed by the first class with equites and moving about five per cent of the centuries to favour the second class.
+This was later reformed some time between 241 and 221 BC, eliminating the majority possessed by the first class with equites and moving about five per cent of the centuries to favour the second class.
 While described as democratic, "the change had no impact on the overall timocratic structure of the assembly".
-The body was primarily called for the election of consuls, praetors, and censors; while it could hear legislation, trials, and only it could declare an offensive war, these were increasingly rare by the second century BC.
+The body was primarily called for the election of consuls, praetors, and censors; legislation was increasingly rare by the second century BC.